-Commission file number 1-1271 1 AULT ALLIANCE, INC. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 94-1721931 (I.R.S.
-Employer Identification Number) 11411 Southern Highlands Pkwy, Suite 240, 89141 (949) 444-5464 Las Vegas, NV (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share 13.00% Series D Cumulative Redeemable Perpetual Preferred Stock, par value \$0.001 per share AULT AULT PRD NYSE American NYSE American Securities registered pursuant to Section 12(g) of the Act: Non e ndicate by check mark if the registrant is a well-known seasoned ndicate by check mark if the registrant is not required to file rep tion 13 or 15(d) of the Securities Exchange Act of 1934 during the and (2) has been subject to such filing requirements for the past ndicate by check mark whether the registrant has submitted elect (§ 232.405 of this chapter) during the preceding 12 months (or File required to be submitted pursuant to Rule 405 of Regulation S-gistrant was required to submit such files).
-Yes 🗵 No 🗆 non-accelerated filer, a smaller reporting company, or an emerging rting company," and "emerging growth company" in Rule 12b-2 of arge accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Smaller reporting company ⊠ f an emerging growth company, indicate by check mark if the range inancial accounting standards provided pursuant to Section 13(a = e extended transition period for complying with any new or revised ement's assessment of the effectiveness of its internal control over registered public accounting firm that prepared or issued its audit
+For the trans sition period from to Commission file number 1-12711 FALLIANCE name of registrant as specified in it Delaware (State or other jurisdiction of incorporation or organization) 94-1721931 (I.R.S.
+Employer Identification Number) 11411 Southern Highlands Pkwy, Suite 240, Las Vegas, NV 89141 (949) 444-5464 (Address of principal executive offices) (Zip Code) (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share AULT NYSE American 13.00% Series D Cumulative Redeemable Perpetual Preferred Stock, par value \$0.001 per share AULT PRD NYSE American Securities registered pursuant to Section 12(g) of the Act: Non e ndicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 of the he Securities Act.
+Yes □ No ⊠ indicate by check mark if the registrant is not required to file repo orts pursuant to Section 13 or Secti on 15(d) of the Exchange Act.
+Yes □ No 区 ion 13 or 15(d) of the Securities Exchange Act of 1934 during the and (2) has been subject to such filing requirements for the past indicate by check mark whether the registrant has submitted elect ( $\S$ 232.405 of this chapter) during the preceding 12 months (or Tile required to be submitted pursuant to Rule 405 of Regulation S-istrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ on-accelerated filer, a smaller reporting company, or an emerging ting company," and "emerging growth company" in Rule 12b-2 of Large accelerated filer Accelerated filer □ Non-accelerated filer ⊠ Emerging growth company □ Smaller reporting company ⊠ f an emerging growth company, indicate by check mark if the remarkable framework of the following standards provided pursuant to Section 13(a) extended transition period for complying with any new or revised ment's assessment of the effectiveness of its internal control over registered public accounting firm that prepared or issued its audit

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$ . $\square$ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$ Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $$240.10D-1(b)$ .
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
 Yes □ No 区 As of June 30, 2022, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was \$79.0 million based on the closing sale price as reported on the NYSE American of \$0.2655.
 Shares of the registrant's common stock held by executive officers, directors or 10% beneficial owners and by each other person who may be deemed to be an affiliate of the registrant have been excluded from this computation.
 This calculation does not reflect a determination that certain persons are affiliates of the registrant for any other purpose.
 There were 415,746,694 shares of common stock outstanding as of April 17, 2023.
 Documents incorporated by reference: None